BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 At night, you can catch the "legendary" **Phione** here by giving it a *Gourmet Treat*.

 Grab the hidden *Dive Ball*.
 To the right is a *Shed Shell*.
 Go onto the water to find a hidden *Magical Seed* and *Ice Heal*.
-A fisherman here will trade 10 Occa Berries for a *Deepseatooth* or *Deepseascale*.
+A fisherman here will trade 10 Occa Berries for a *Deep Sea Tooth* or *Deep Sea Scale*.
 You can grow them in the flower patches if you want these now, or wait till the next chapter to buy them.

 Grab the hidden *Max Repel* and *Icicle Plate* above. *TM07 Snowscape* is to the left.